vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 #### Cost to Enable VPC Flow Logs in AWS

-Enabling VPC Flow Logs incurs both S3 storage costs and CloudWatch data ingestion costs on your AWS bill.
+When you enable VPC Flow Logs, you incur both S3 storage costs and CloudWatch data ingestion costs on your AWS bill.
 These charges are represented in the costs for the S3 bucket where your flow logs are written to as well as an `S3-Egress` fee from CloudWatch.
 Unfortunately, there is no way around these costs being incurred.
 Vantage has contacted various AWS platform teams to attempt to remove this cost, but this is likely a limitation that AWS is unwilling to change or remove.

 :::info
 For more information about VPC Flow Logs pricing, see this [Cloud Cost Handbook article](https://handbook.vantage.sh/aws/services/vpc-flow-logs-pricing/).